Gold Price Charts Looking Good in Dollars, But Even Better in Euros and Yen

 Still, it is hard to imagine “King Dollar” meeting such a disgraceful end.
 But that has more to do with normalcy bias than any objective evaluation.
 The charts show exponential growth in debt and money creation.
 Confidence, the sole underpinning of the U.S. dollar, WILL eventually break, absent some extraordinary reforms.

 One day, Americans may find merchants reluctant to accept dollars.
 The next day, they may flatly refuse.
 Foresighted people are preparing for that possibility.
 Building a stash of silver to barter and trade with is an important step.
-Fractional sized silver coins and rounds, suitable for very small transactions such as buying a loaf of bread, can be used in ways that that one-ounce and larger products can’t.
+Fractional silver bullion sized coins and rounds, suitable for very small transactions such as buying a loaf of bread, can be used in ways that that one-ounce and larger products can’t.

 The cost per ounce to fabricate silver rounds is higher for small denominations.
 That means higher buy premiums, so investors will not want to build their entire holding with these products.
 However, owning some “small change” is a great idea.
 It could easily command additional premiums if a currency crisis leads to additional demand for the smallest, most affordable units.